pseudonam-gc/portfolio/Goofspiel_Solver/README.md

 In practice, players do not enter the game with an exact permutation of cards they wish to play, and end up trying to read their opponent and either beat them by as little as possible, or lose by as much as possible (in order to save higher card values for later).

 Since every strategy has a counter, there is no simple strategy that wins the most times.
-But this can be represented as a matrix game -- so it is possible to maximize the expected value of the difference between your score and your opponent's score with a little bit (an exaggeration) of dynamic programming.
+But this can be represented as a matrix game -- so it is possible to maximize the expected value of the difference between your score and your opponent's score with a little bit (an understatement) of dynamic programming.

 ### The Solver